Alexandre-Coulibaly/Clock2/README.md

 Reset the system

+Emits a sound to indicate an alarm or specific events
 ---------------------------------------------------------------------------------------------------------------
-Emits a sound to indicate an alarm or specific events.

 Key Features :